AjKundnani/Gen1-TrustedLaunch/README.md

 subscriptionId    |    Subscription ID for Gen1 VM to be upgraded.    |    True tenantDomain    |    Primary AAD Domain Name for authentication.
-(For example, contoso.onmicrosoft.com)    |    True csvLocation    |    Local file path location of csv containing vmName, vmResourceGroupName, enableSecureBoot details.    |    True
+(For example, contoso.onmicrosoft.com)    |    True csvLocation    |    Local file path location of csv containing vmName, vmResourceGroupName, enableSecureBoot details.    |    True batchSize      |    Number of machines which should be processed in parallel.
+Default set to 5.    |    False useCloudShell    |    Use cloud shell in Azure Portal for script execution.    |    False

 Csv column Name    |    Description    |    Mandatory -|-|-